Victoria Woodhull: Women's rights advocate

 Woodhull learned how to infiltrate the all-male domain of national politics and arranged to testify on women's suffrage before the House Judiciary Committee.
-In December of 1870, she submitted a memorial in support of the New Departure to the House Committee.
-She read the memorial aloud to the Committee, arguing that women already had the right to vote – all they had to do was use it – since the 14th and 15th Amendments guaranteed the protection of that right for all citizens.
+In December 1870, she submitted a memorial in support of the New Departure to the House Committee.Benjamin Butler, while a member of Congress, wrote the memorial for her.
+Shaplen, Robert, Free Love: The Story of a Great American Scandal, New York: McNally Editions, 2024, p.
+144; originally published in 1954 by Alfred A. Knopf as Free Love and Heavenly Sinners.
+She read the memorial aloud to the committee, arguing that women already had the right to vote – all they had to do was use it – since the 14th and 15th Amendments guaranteed the protection of that right for all citizens.
 The simple but powerful logic of her argument impressed some committee members.
 Learning of Woodhull's planned address, suffrage leaders postponed the opening of the 1871 National Woman Suffrage Association's third annual convention in Washington in order to attend the committee hearing.
 Susan B. Anthony, Elizabeth Cady Stanton, and Isabella Beecher Hooker, saw Woodhull as the newest champion of their cause.
 They applauded her statement: "[W]omen are the equals of men before the law, and are equal in all their rights."

 With the power of her first public appearance as a woman's rights advocate, Woodhull moved to the leadership circle of the suffrage movement.
-Although her Constitutional argument was not original, she focused unprecedented public attention on suffrage.
+Although her constitutional argument was not original, she focused unprecedented public attention on suffrage.
 Woodhull was the second woman to petition Congress in person (the first was Elizabeth Cady Stanton).
 Numerous newspapers reported her appearance before Congress.
 Frank Leslie's Illustrated Newspaper printed a full-page engraving of Woodhull, surrounded by prominent suffragists, delivering her argument.